-In many instances, the first dose of a vaccine serves to prime the animal's immune system against the virus or bacteria while subsequent doses help further stimulate the immune system to produce the important antibodies needed for long-term protection.
+In many instances, the first dose of a vaccine prepares your pet's immune system to recognize the virus or bacteria.
+Later doses help further stimulate the immune system to produce the important antibodies needed to protect your pet from disease.

-To provide optimal protection against disease in the first few months of life, a series of vaccinations are scheduled, usually 3-4 weeks apart.
-For most puppies and kittens, the final vaccination in the series is administered at about 4 months of age; however, a veterinarian may alter the schedule based on an individual animal's risk factors.
+To provide the best protection against disease during the first months of life, your veterinarian will recommend a series of vaccinations, usually 2-4 weeks apart.
+For most puppies and kittens, the final vaccination in the series is given at about 4 months of age.
+Your veterinarian may adjust this schedule based on your pet’s circumstances and needs.

 How often will my pet need to be vaccinated?

-Many vaccinations provide adequate immunity when administered every few years, while others require more frequent schedules to maintain an acceptable level of immunity that will continually protect your pet.
-Your veterinarian will determine a vaccination schedule that's appropriate for your pet.
+After the initial puppy or kitten vaccine series is complete, many vaccines provide adequate immunity when given every few years.
+Others need to be given more often to maintain a level of immunity that will continually protect your pet.
+Your veterinarian can recommend a vaccination schedule that best meets your pet’s needs.

 What are antibody titers, and do they replace vaccinations?

-Antibody titers are blood tests that measure the amount of antibodies in the blood.
-While antibody titers do not replace vaccination programs, they may help your veterinarian determine if your pet has a reasonable expectation of protection against disease.
+Antibody titers are blood tests that measure the amount of certain antibodies in the blood.
+They do not replace vaccination programs, but they may help your veterinarian determine if your pet has a reasonable expectation of protection against disease for the time being.

-- Discomfort and local swelling at the vaccination site
+- Tenderness and swelling at the vaccination site

 - Mild fever

-- Sneezing, mild coughing, "snotty nose" or other respiratory signs may occur 2-5 days after your pet receives an intranasal vaccine
+For vaccines given in the nose (“intranasal” vaccines), sneezing, mild coughing, or other respiratory signs also may occur 2-5 days after vaccination.

-More serious, but less common side effects, such as allergic reactions, may occur within minutes to hours after vaccination.
-These reactions can be life-threatening and are medical emergencies.
-Seek veterinary care immediately if any of these signs develop:
+Allergic reactions, which may happen within a few minutes to hours after vaccination, are rare but can be life-threatening.
+Seek veterinary care immediately if you notice any of these signs:

 - Persistent vomiting or diarrhea

-Always inform your veterinarian if your pet has had prior reactions to any vaccine or medication.
-If in doubt, wait for 30-60 minutes following vaccination before taking your pet home.
+Always let your veterinarian know if your pet has had any prior reactions to any vaccine or medication.
+If you’re concerned that an allergic reaction may occur, wait in the veterinary clinic for 30-60 minutes after vaccination before taking your pet home.